Ohalo-Ltd/solevm/README.md

 Calls are currently being tested, and is not yet verified to work well. `CALLCODE` has not yet been added, and delegatecall has no tests.

+Of the precompiled contracts, only ecrecover, sha256, ripemd160 and identity has been implemented.
+Neither of them are properly tested, although the last 3 works when running compiled solidity contracts in which they are used.

+`CREATE2` has not been added.

 ### Roadmap

 The plan for `0.2.0`, is to support all instructions, and to have a full test suite done.